Criticism of the Church of Jesus Christ of Latter-day Saints: After 1890

 A contemporary Mormon view is that these Israelite civilizations rose and fell in Mesoamerica.
 Civilizations of their magnitude and duration would be expected to leave extensive archaeological records.
 Several Mesoamerican civilizations did exist in the time period covered by the Book of Mormon, including the Olmec, Zapotec and Maya.
-The Olmec and Zapotec civilizations developed a writing system that may have served as the model for the later Mayan writing system, which became highly developed.
-The Maya developed a complex calendar and were advanced in astronomy and mathematics.

 The Book of Mormon mentions several animals, plants, and technologies for which there is no evidence in Book of Mormon time frames in pre-Columbian America.
 These include asses, cattle, horses, oxen, sheep, swine, goats, elephants, wheat, barley, silk, steel, brass, breast plates, chains, plows, swords, scimitars, and chariots.
 The Smithsonian Institution stated in 1997 that "none of the principal food plants and domestic animals of the Old World (except the dog) were present in the New World before Columbus."

 Adherents of the Latter Day Saint movement give varied responses to these criticisms.
-Some point to what they claim is evidence for the presence of these items and locations.
-Others invoke the limited geography model, regarding the events of the Book of Mormon as taking place in such a geographically limited area that no evidence should be expected.
+Some invoke the limited geography model, regarding the events of the Book of Mormon as taking place in such a geographically limited area that no evidence should be expected.
 Some counter that the words used in the Book of Mormon refer not to the animals, plants and technologies that they do presently but to other similar items that did exist at the time.
-These views are not directly supported by the LDS Church, but they do support archaeological efforts to further understand these situations, including research being performed by Brigham Young University (BYU) professors.
+A 2023 survey of over 1,000 former church members in the Mormon corridor found the Book of Mormon to be the second most commonly cited criticisms that led to disaffiliation.